mufti11/white_dune/README.txt

 Fixed showing the right scene when you click inside a VrmlScene

-Fixed error in SceneGraphView (ROUTEing window)
+Fixed errors in SceneGraphView (ROUTEing window)

 Contact: MUFTI <mufti11@web.de>